zcash/zips/zip-reduce-shielded_tx_fee.rst

 Terminology
 ===========

-The key words "MUST", "SHOULD", "SHOULD NOT", "MAY", "RECOMMENDED", "OPTIONAL", and "REQUIRED" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key words "MUST" and "SHOULD" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

 The term "conventional transaction fee" in this document is in reference